DeeMcCart/CI_PP1_ArklowTrails/README.md

 * As site owner I want to encourage awareness of community sponsors including: Arklow Tidy Towns, Arklow Municipal District, Wicklow Sports Partnership, Arklow Maritime Musemu, Arklow Historical Society

 ### First-time User Goals
-* As a first-time user I want to see what trails are available by the geographic area
+* As a first-time user I want to see what trails are available within a geographic area
 * As a first-time user I want to see how long a trail is, and how difficult (gradient, terrain) it is
-* As a family user I want to know whether it is suitable for pushchairs
+* As a family user I want to know whether it is suitable for pushchairs or young children
 * As a first-time user I want to see attractive pictures (to motivate me and others to select a particular trail)
 * As a first-time/ family/ recreational user I would like to know what rest/food facilities are available on the route
 * As a first-time user I would like to understand how to reach the start point from my current location